About queries¶

 The Schemas view in the Data Explorer displays information about each column in the table, along with an example, and information about completion, uniqueness, and cardinality.

-Completion is a simple percentage of data rows that contain some value within a column.
+Completion is the percentage of non-NULL values within a column.

 Tip